 The scientific paper “Improved retinal and visual function following panmacular subthreshold diode micropulse laser (SDM) in retinitis pigmentosa” published February 15, 2018 in the journal Eye, is the first to report clinically effective treatment for RP.

-The results of this small controlled study are robust and highly significant.
-We would like to perform a larger, nationwide study to confirm these findings and increase the availability of this very important treatment to all those with RP who might benefit.
+We would like to perform a larger, nationwide study to confirm the findings of this first clinical study and this potentially important treatment.
 Please contact Dr. Luttrull if you, or your organization, have the interest and ability to sponsor / fund this very important study.